Serenayyy123/WWW5.5/EverEcho/README.md

-# EverEcho — Web3 Mutual Aid Network
+# EverEcho — Web3 Mutual Aid Network build on Base Sepolia

+Out Beta Staging Website：<https://ever-echo-2025.vercel.app/>

 > **Make help echo.
 Turn social capital into verifiable, circulating value.**
 EverEcho is a Web3-based mutual-aid ecosystem where users earn **ECHO (EOCHO)** tokens by helping others, and spend them to exchange skills, time, or resources.
 Each act of help becomes a **trusted, on-chain record** that can accumulate into long-term reputation.